andotherstuff/garland-protocol/garland-v0.1.md

 ---

-## 13. Verification and Repair
+## 12. Verification and Repair

-### 13.1 The Verification Service
+### 12.1 The Verification Service

 Data durability requires ongoing verification that shares remain available across storage servers.
 This verification can be performed by the client application directly, or delegated to a separate steward service that runs independently.

-A steward is a process—potentially running on a dedicated server, a home machine, or a cloud instance—that:
+A steward is a process (potentially running on a dedicated server, a home machine, or a cloud instance) that:

 1. Periodically reads the owner's current state from the commit chain
 2. Challenges each share location to verify data availability
 3. Detects failures and initiates repair when shares become unavailable
 4. Updates the commit chain with new share locations after repair

 The steward requires sufficient credentials to perform these operations.
 In the simplest model, it holds the owner's nsec (or derived storage nsec if using passphrase protection).
-More sophisticated deployments might use delegated keys with limited authority—sufficient to read manifests and upload replacement shares, but unable to delete data or modify directory structure.
+More sophisticated deployments might use delegated keys with limited authority, sufficient to read manifests and upload replacement shares but unable to delete data or modify directory structure.

 The verification frequency depends on the user's durability requirements and tolerance for data loss.
 Weekly verification catches most server failures before they cascade.
 Daily verification provides stronger guarantees at higher bandwidth cost.
 Users with critical data might verify continuously, while archival users might verify monthly.

-### 13.2 Verification Approaches
+### 12.2 Verification Approaches

 Several approaches exist for verifying share availability, each with different tradeoffs between simplicity, bandwidth, privacy, and integrity guarantees.